ccammack/ccammack.com/content/posts/check-hard-drive-health-in-freebsd/index.md

 The exact meaning of each SMART attribute is not standardized, and this particular drive only reports five of those six attributes, but the *RAW_VALUE*s in the right column are the ones to watch.

-On this removable drive, all four attributes report a *RAW_VALUE* of 0, so I'll put this one into production.
+On this removable drive, all five attributes report a *RAW_VALUE* of 0, so I'll put this one into production.

 ---